Tuscann/Softuni/README.md

 # Soft-Uni-Homework
 A repository with all homeworks I have written for the various courses at Software University.
-Currently it contains code in the following languages: HTML and CSS
+Currently contains code in the following technologies: HTML 5 and CSS 3,ECMAScript 6 (ES6),C#